1992 ethnic cleansing of central Bosanska Krajina: Prijedor

 On 20 May, two battalions of the now-VRS 5th Partisan Brigade and one battalion of the former JNA 343rd Motorised Brigade – renamed the VRS 43rd Brigade – were deployed to a staging area near the Muslim-majority town of Kozarac and its surrounding villages near the main road between Prijedor and the city of Banja Luka further west.
 At the same time, Željaja – now a lieutenant colonel in the VRS – ordered the predominantly Muslim villagers within a 10 km radius of Prijedor to turn in all weapons or face the consequences.
 The Bosnian Serbs and VRS in particular, claimed that this was necessary to eliminate the "threat" from the virtually non-existent Muslim "forces" in the area.
 On 22 May a VRS patrol clashed with village guards near the village of Hambarine.
 The following day, using the pretext of the patrol clash, VRS troops encircled Kozarac and neighbouring villages and shelled them in preparation for an infantry attack.
 Kozarac held out for four days, and caused several VRS casualties before the VRS numbers and armour prevailed.
-Following the seizure of the town, the VRS apparently killed a large number of people, including women and children.
+Following the seizure of the town, the VRS killed a large number of people, including women and children.
 Those remaining were herded into camps, and men aged between 18 and 60 years were segregated from the women, children and elderly.
 Hambarine fell more quickly.

 In response to this, the Croat commander of a local Patriotic League element – Slavko Ećimović – pulled the remaining members of the local self-defence groups together immediately south of Prijedor and planned an attack on key Bosnian Serb-held installations in Prijedor.
 His objective in launching this attack is unclear, and it was near-suicidal given the imbalance of forces.
 It seems possible that he hoped that if he held the target buildings even for a short time, a mass uprising among the town's Muslim population might follow.
 It is also possible that he hoped to divert the VRS for long enough to allow the Bosnian Muslim people in the surrounded villages to escape into the forests and hills and make their way to government-held territory.
 In the early hours of 30 May, Ećimović led about 300 Patriotic League fighters in an attack on a hotel used as a barracks by the VRS, the police station, and the local government headquarters.
 They overran the hotel, killing a number of VRS soldiers, and captured a large number of small arms from the police station.
 No uprising occurred, and with VRS reinforcements arriving, the survivors withdrew, having held key parts of Prijedor for most of a day.
 VRS and police casualties totalled 14 killed and 26 wounded.
 The important result of the brief success of the attack was that the fears of the Bosnian Serb leadership about the threat from the Bosnian Muslims were almost certainly inflamed.